learn-co-curriculum/programming-mindset-strategies-for-getting-unstuck/README.md

 isn't the way it should be.
 Maybe the current code uses an `Array` and you're _repeatedly_ doing a `find()` _instead_ of a lookup (something `Hash`es are ideal for).
 In your heart of hearts, you know you _should_ be using a `Hash` instead.
-Y0ou know you and every programming that will come after you would _wish_ for a `Hash`...but going through and changing the code to be a `Hash` feels like too much work and it's not really the cause of **_my_** bug so,
+You know you and every programmer that will come after you would _wish_ for a `Hash`...but going through and changing the code to be a `Hash` feels like too much work and it's not really the cause of **_my_** bug so,
 #yolo, leave the old code in.
 This strategy says "do the opposite."
 By making